-Blazers have a rich history and that’s celebrated with the new menswear line Rowing Blazers by designer Jack Carlson who wrote a book about their origin and place in fashion history three years ago.
+Blazers have a rich history and that’s celebrated with the new menswear line Rowing Blazers by designer Jack Carlson who wrote a about their origin and place in fashion history three years ago.
 Inspired by his research, he went on to create this fantastic new collection of jackets, shirts and accessories that reimagines these iconic looks for modern gents.
 It is sold direct to consumers online.

 Carlson recently filled me in about his terrific new label…